 It's McGovern all over again, and Trump wins.

-Last word, John McLaughlin.
+All right, last word, John McLaughlin.

-Donald Trump's winning, but uh, but the potential nominee, watch for Elizabeth Warren to make a move that she wins Iowa, wins New Hampshire, and then Harris is probably the only one who could stop her if she could beat her in South Carolina.
+Donald Trump's winning, but the potential nominee, watch for Elizabeth Warren to make a move that she wins Iowa, wins New Hampshire, and then Harris is probably the only one who could stop her if she could beat her in South Carolina.

 All right, guys.